Frank Moore is The Erotic Greeter at the Pow!Pow!Pow! arts festival 2010 Viracocha, San Francisco, California Saturday, October 16, 2010

 —– Maggie Lawson Artist Arts and Community Education Director Eye to Eye: art, travel, activism

-Published in New Observations Issue #1, May/June 1994 and many other publications.
+Published in New Observations, Issue No. 101 (May/June 1994) Copy Culture, and many other publications.

 This will be personal.
 But the personal level is the key to understanding the cultural, artistic, and political movement which is taking back technology into the personal control of anyone who has something to say, something to create.
 It is personal technology, anarchistic technology.
 It is not like cable T.V. which we were told ten years ago would liberate the person by giving him intimate and direct information and communication channels…but which today is simply more channels for the money types who have always controlled the communication flowing through mass media…just more monopolized channels for passive entertainment, selling, and manipulation of information and of reality.
 The only exception to this is the local access channels which are kept in the closet and are always in danger of being axed by the cable company.
 These access channels are a part of the personal technology.